-Climbing Kilimanjaro prices vary considerably, from cheap, budget operators to large Western travel agents selling outsourced climbs at an inflated price.
+Climbing Kilimanjaro cost vary considerably, from cheap, budget operators to large Western travel agents selling outsourced climbs at an inflated price.
 There are various, unavoidable fixed costs to any tour operator and if a climb seems too cheap, you’ve got to ask yourself why.
 Where are they making ‘savings’ (read: compromises) and what impact might this have on your safety and comfort on the mountain?

 What about your crew?
 Staff expenses are the main way that cheap operators cut costs, by not paying a proper wage, and providing little (or no) equipment and gear.
 This won’t make for a happy team and gives rise to welfare issues.